ozyurtf/cpu-scheduler/README.md

 Blocked
 ```

-In the three-state model, now the process can be moved to **blocked** state when it starts waiting for an event such as an IO operation.
-And when the event the process was waiting for occurs, this means that the process is now **ready** to be executed again.
-Therefore it is moved from the **blocked** state into the **ready** state in that case.
+In the three-state model, now the process can transition to **blocked** state when it starts waiting for an external event such as IO operation.
+And when the external event the process was waiting for occurs, this means that the process is now ready to be executed again and therefore it can now transition from the **blocked** state into the **ready** state.

-And if another process that has a higher priority than the currently running process arrives, or if the currently running process has run for a long time, we can move the currently running process from the **running** state into the **ready** state.
-Then we can execute another process that has been waiting to be executed by moving it from **ready** state into **running** state.
+And if another process that has a higher priority than the currently running process arrives, or if the currently running process has run for a long time, the currently running process can transition from the **running** state into the **ready** state.
+And then we can execute another process that has been waiting to be executed, and move that process from the **ready** state into **running** state.

-Okay these are good updates but we still ignore the fact that some processes have to be created in the first step.
+Okay these are all good updates but we still ignore the fact that some processes have to be created.
 Not having a state for the process creation specifically may cause the system to not being able to allocate resources to the newly created processes until they are ready to be executed.

-Similarly, not having a state for the process termination specifically may cause the system to not being able to manage the resources efficiently after a process finishes its execution.
+Similarly, not having a state for the process termination specifically may cause the system to not being able to manage the resources efficiently after the process finishes its execution.

-Therefore, for those cases, it may be better to develop another state model that can take these details into account.
+Therefore, it may be better to develop another state model that can take these details into account.

 ## Five State Model